Mast cell activation syndrome (MCAS)

 Diagnosis of MCAS

-You may be diagnosed with a mixture of personal health history information and one or more of the following:
+You may be diagnosed via a combination of personal health history information and one or more of the following:

 • Functional testing for evidence of mast cell activation – urinary N-methyl histamine (a practical and stable marker), tested when symptoms are present